unitedastronomer/AppleBCM57XXEthernet/README.md

 # AppleBCM57XXEthernet

-This is a patched kext taken from Catalina for enabling Broadcom ethernet under Big Sur and newer.
-This was taken from a thread in Apple Life, the original thread is in Russian, but someone had made a really good explanation in English [here](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837) ([archived](https://web.archive.org/web/20240407122311/https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837)).
-This will only work if your specific ethernet model worked under Catalina!
+This is the **AppleBCM5701Ethernet.kext** taken from Catalina, but  patched to work for Big Sur and newer.
+This kext was originally patched and uploaded by **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** in Apple Life.
+The original thread is in Russian, but someone had made a well written explanation about it in English [here](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837) ([archived](https://web.archive.org/web/20240407122311/https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837)).